-The Fouling of Land [Sefton Metropolitan Borough Council] Order 2014 allows a Fixed Penalty Notice of £75 to be issued against offenders who fail to remove their dogs fouling.
+The Sefton MBC Public Space Protection Order [Dog Control] 2021 allows a Fixed Penalty Notice of £75 to be issued against offenders who fail to remove their dogs fouling.
 None payment will result in prosecution and a potential maximum fine of £1000 and a criminal record.
-Section 87 Environmental Protection Act 1990 makes it a criminal offence to throw down, drop or otherwise deposit litter such a dog fouling bags and allows a FPN of £75 to be issued.
+Section 87 Environmental Protection Act 1990 makes it a criminal offence to throw down, drop or otherwise deposit litter such a dog fouling bags and allows a £75 FPN to be issued.

 How do we deal with Fouling Complaints?

-An external contractor undertakes patrols throughout the day, evenings and at weekends to identify offenders.
-The council has delegated powers to Police Community Support Officers, Community Park Wardens and Coast and Countryside Rangers who can now all issue FPN's.
+Our external contractor undertakes patrols regularly during the day, evenings and at weekends to identify offenders.
+The council has delegated powers to Police Community Support Officers and Green Sefton Officers who can now all issue FPN's.